 Slow Cook Tougher Meat Cuts

 It's time to pull your slow cooker out of your hallway closet.
 Although chicken is cheap, meat lovers need a little variety.
-Don't hesitate to purchase chuck roast or short ribs in lieu of steak; they are particularly tasty when roasted for hours in a slow cooker.
+Don't hesitate to purchase chuck roast or short ribs in lieu of steak, which are particularly tasty when roasted for hours in a slow cooker.

 Buy In-Season Fruits and Vegetables